-District No. Six shall consist of the counties of Burleigh, Emmons, Kidder, Sheridan, McLean, Morton, Oliver, Mercer, Williams, Stark, Hettinger, Bowman, Billings, Mc-Kenzie, Dunn, Wallace and Allred, and that portion of the Sioux Indian reservation lying north of the seventh standard parallel.
+District No. Six shall consist of the counties of Burleigh, Emmons, Kidder, Sheridan, McLean, Morton, Oliver, Mercer, Williams, Stark, Hettinger, Bowman, Billings, McKenzie, Dunn, Wallace and Allred, and that portion of the Sioux Indian reservation lying north of the seventh standard parallel.

 Note.-Since the adoption of the constitution up to and including the session of the legislature of 1909, four additional districts have been created.
-The first district now comprises the counties of Grand Forks and Nelson; the second district comprises the counties of Benson, Ramsey, Rolette and Towner; the third district comprises the counties of Cass, Steele and Tealli; the fourth district comprises the counties of Dickey, Meintash, Ramson, Richland and Sargent; the fifth district comprises the counties of Barnes, Eddy, Foster, Griggs, LaMoure, Logan, Stuteman and Wells; the sixth district comprises the counties of Burleigh, Emmons, Kidder, McLean and Sheridan; the seventh district comprises the counties of Gavalier, Pembina and Walsh; the eighth district comprises the counties of Mountrall, Ward and Williams; the ninth district comprises the counties of Botthman, McHenry and Pierce; the tenth district comprises the counties of Adams, Billings, Bowman, Dann, Hettinger, McKenrie, Mercer, Morton, Oliver and Stark.
+The first district now comprises the counties of Grand Forks and Nelson; the second district comprises the counties of Benson, Ramsey, Rolette and Towner; the third district comprises the counties of Cass, Steele and Traill; the fourth district comprises the counties of Dickey, MeIntosh, Ransom, Richland and Sargent; the fifth district comprises the counties of Barnes, Eddy, Foster, Griggs, LaMoure, Logan, Stutsman and Wells; the sixth district comprises the counties of Burleigh, Emmons, Kidder, McLean and Sheridan; the seventh district comprises the counties of Mountrail, Ward and Williams; the ninth district comprises the counties of Mountrail, Ward and Williams; the ninth district comprises the tenth district comprises the counties of Adams, Billings, Bowman, Dunn, Hettinger, McKenzie, Mercer, Morton, Oliver and Stark.